 More than 500 refugees have drowned in the Mediterranean Sea this year raising fears that this could be the deadliest yet in Europe.
 Politicians have responded by tightening EU border security and outsourcing controls to third countries.
 Meanwhile refugees continue to move.
-In this four-part series from Ethiopia, Rebecca Omonira-Oyekanmi tells the stories of people risking their lives to reach Europe and the factors affecting their decision making.
+In this three-part series from Ethiopia, Rebecca Omonira-Oyekanmi tells the stories of people risking their lives to reach Europe and the factors affecting their decision making.
 Photos and film by Gabriel Pecot.

 Nakfa was 15 when she first left Eritrea.